 Oat milk is an incredibly popular non-dairy milk alternative that has a creamy taste similar to full-fat dairy milk.
 It also blends easily and comes with great fiber content.
 Similar to other alternative kinds of milk, you can use it for lattes, flat whites, and more.

-Half-and-half is made of equal parts whole milk and heavy whipping cream.
+Half-and-half is made of equal parts whole milk and heavy cream.
 It’s a lighter option than regular milk and is a great way to add a touch of sweetness to your overall coffee.
-They’re a great alternative to creamers as they’re less processed and come with plenty of vitamins and minerals.
+They’re a great alternative to coffee creamer as they’re less processed and come with plenty of vitamins and minerals for coffee drinkers.

 Frequently Asked Buttermilk Questions